 2. Be careful with email formatting

 - Use a mobile-friendly format for your emails.
-The ratio of people reading letters on mobile devices is higher than desktop computers, so this is essential.
+The ratio of people reading emails on mobile devices is higher than desktop computers, so this is essential.

 - Use the right width.
-If your letter is too wide or too narrow, it can lead to a bad impression and will eventually stop recipients from reading any further.
+If your emails is too wide or too narrow, it can lead to a bad impression and will eventually stop recipients from reading any further.

 - Don’t hide key details in images.
 In case they are blocked by default, it may hurt your email accessibility.
 Your targeted prospect will miss out on essential information and won’t click your link.